-And now it is time for digital senior to point out that ‘the more the merrier’ is not a sufficient reason for you to take a second major.
+And now it is time for Digital Senior to point out that ‘the more the merrier’ is not a sufficient reason for you to take a second major.
 A good reason for you to pursue a second major is actually your personal interest in the field.
-Having an interest in certain subject area naturally makes you want to take more modules in that area.
-Once you have taken enough modules, you will be awarded with a second major/minor, which is a logical result of your personal interest.
+Having an interest in a certain subject area naturally makes you want to take more modules in that area.
+Once you have taken enough modules, you will be awarded a second major/minor, which is a logical result of your personal interest.

-Probably most students are concerned about the practical benefits of doing a second major.
+Most students are concerned about the practical benefits of doing a second major.
 Does it look better to your employers?
 There is no simple answer to that.
 Employers definitely appreciate students who study extra.
 It shows your greater motivation to learn.
-If the field you want to work in is relevant to your second major, it actually gives you greater understanding of the field and makes you more competitive as a job-seeker.
+If the field you want to work in is relevant to your second major, it gives you a greater understanding of the field and makes you more competitive as a job-seeker.